CopyCat73/Pure-Dev/INSTALL.md

 # Pure Exporter setup instructions

 After unzipping the installer files to a folder, run setup.exe.
 The installer might be blocked by Windows Smartscreen.
-In this case click on "more info" and start the installer from there.
+In this case click on "more info" and start the installer by clicking "run anyway".

 Next you will be greeted by the welcome screen: